 Intended for weekenders or travelers short on time, two days is enough to have a very productive visit to the excellent Nam Nao National Park and a 100-plus species trip list is possible.

 Though rarely visited by foreigners, the remote Phu Khieo Wildlife Reserve, excellent for white-winged ducks, Austen’s brown hornbill, and coral-billed ground cuckoo, is a favorite of many Thailand-based birdwatchers.

 If you’re short on time, or only have weekends free, you can still have a very productive and enjoyable birding trip to the remote and wildlife-rich Phu Khieo Wildlife Reserve.

 This tour takes you to both Phu Khieo Wildlife Reserve and Nam Nao National Park, which, despite having overall similar habitats and bird lists, offer very different birding experiences.

 This tour gives you a quick look at both Phu Khieo Wildlife Reserve and Nam Nao National Park with enough time to give you good odds of finding each of their most-desired species.

 Thanks to Khun Biak for the elephant photo.
-All other birdwatching tour photos taken by the Isan Explorer team in Nam Nao National Park and Phu Khieo Wildlife Reserve.
-For the record, the White-winged Duck photo is a captive bird - we've seen them in the wild, but never got a good photo.
+All other birdwatching tour photos were taken by the Isan Explorer team in Nam Nao National Park and Phu Khieo Wildlife Reserve.
+For the record, the White-winged Duck photo is a captive bird – we’ve seen them in the wild, but never got a good photo.